 Our highest level of Distinction.
 Requires a distinctive, distinguished and cohesive body of work/project accompanied by a written Statement of Intent.

 The Distinctions will support and encourage high quality, innovative and challenging global film making, across diverse cultural, traditional and contemporary practices.
+Learn more and apply

-Screenshot: © Max Robinson FRPS, Night Train to Kazan
+Film above: © Max Robinson FRPS, Night Train to Kazan

 You submit written rather than photographic work for the Research category.
 This category encompasses research in the arts & sciences of photography.